Devwalkar/website/content/home/hero.md

 +++

-“Research is to see what everybody has seen, and to think what nobody else has thought" - Albert Szent-Gyorgyi
+*“Research is to see what everybody has seen, and to think what nobody else has thought"*

+  Albert Szent-Gyorgyi